Students playing the Yale Stock Trading Game at the School of Management

 Roger Ibbotson’s Stock Trading Game provides an exciting experience of markets in action.

-Buy the game (link is external)
+Buy the game

 Creator of the Yale Stock Trading Game Roger Ibboston introduces the basic elements of the game and the concepts he designed it to teach.